How to Bias a Tube Amplifier

 On many amps the output transformer center tap can be accessed at either terminal of the Standby Switch or where the output transformer center tap lead is connected to the circuit board.
 Note the power tube plates (pin 3) and the power tube Cathode Resistor.

-3. Turn the amp off, unplug it and ensure the filter capacitors are discharged then measure the output transformer resistance between the output transformer center tap and both tube plate pins 3.
+3. Turn the amp off, unplug it and ensure the filter capacitors are discharged then measure the output transformer resistance between the output transformer center tap and both tube plates.
 You want to do this with the output transformer still warm to get the most accurate reading.
+Record the resistance to as many decimal places as your meter shows.
 You only have to measure the transformer resistance once for the life of the transformer so write down the resistance and use it for all future bias setting sessions.

 4. Next we divide the voltage drop by the ohm reading to get the plate current in amps.

 Example: When I measured these values on my 5E3 Deluxe I got:

 Tube V3: 1.347 volt drop and 72.0 ohms between the standby switch (center tap) and tube plate = 1.347 / 72.0 = .0187 amps or 18.7 milliamps

 Tube V4: 1.325 volt drop and 80.7 ohms = 1.325 / 80.7 = .0164 amps or 16.4 milliamps

 I used my Fluke 87 multimeter to compare this bias measurement method with directly measuring the bias current using the "transformer shunt method" (described below in next section) and got results within 1 milliamp.

 With the plate voltage and milliamp values go to my Tube Bias Calculator.
 Select your tube type, enter the plate voltage and click a Calculate button.